 However, being in a new environment and away from home produces new challenges you need to be prepared for such as feeling like you are in unfamiliar surroundings and isolation or homesickness.
 Additionally, touring can be expensive and exhausting as you have to organise accommodation, advertising, develop additional safety strategies and figure out the sex industry laws in the state, territory or country you are working in and how they are policed.
 Also, there are no guarantees that you will make enough money to cover the costs of travel, accommodation, advertising, food and other necessities for touring.
 However, if you are organised and prepared for the challenges that lay ahead, touring can be exciting and very lucrative.

 Tips for Touring

 Before you embark on your sex work touring adventure, you need to figure out where you want to go and when.
 It is important to be aware that the states and territories and other countries have different sex industry laws that vary in the way they are policed.
-For this reason, we highly recommend you contact the local sex worker organisation before commencing touring.
+There are also different COVID-19 laws and restrictions on sex work in the states and territories.
+For these reasons, we highly recommend you contact the local sex worker organisation before commencing touring.

 The local sex worker organisation may be able to: